Topological transitions in swarmalators systems

 A comparison between Figs.~\ref{kvar}(b) to (h) clearly highlights the difference in topological texture.
 Figure~\ref{kvar}(b) (for $K = -0.445$) depicts the RSS characterized by a quasi-sync topology, while Fig.~\ref{kvar}(h) (for $K = 0.01$) shows the SS state.
 Both exhibit trivial topology.
 However, different topological states emerge between these two extreme states.
 Analysis of the topological charge $Q$ and helicity variance ${V}(\gamma)$ reveals that the system traverses six distinct phases (involving five phase transitions) as the coupling $K$ is varied.
 The classical order parameter, even with extensions, identifies only five phases, proving its inadequacy for characterizing these topologically distinct states.
 These are: (i) the RSS ($K < K_1$ ), (ii) a non-topological chimera state ($K_1 < K < K_2$), (iii) a disordered phase ($K_2 < K < K_3$), (iv) the vortex-antivortex phase ($K_3 < K < K_4$), (v) a quasi-sync state ($K_4 < K < K_5$), and (vi) the SS ($K > K_6$) (see Fig.~\ref{kvar}(a)).
 Therefore, the complex changes induced by varying the coupling $K$ and delay $\tau$ are fundamentally topological in nature.
 The combined evolution of the topological charge and helicity variance provides the definitive signature for identifying the behavioral phases of the swarmalator system.

 In conclusion, this work establishes that the phase transitions in swarmalator systems are fundamentally topological in origin.
-By employing the topological charge and helicity variance as robust topological witnesses, we demonstrated that varying the coupling strength induces distinct topological phase transitions in both single and multi-layer configurations.
+The use of a synthetic Bloch sphere constitutes a strong auxiliary mathematical space where the constructed Bloch vectors are employed for topological analysis.
+Employing the topological charge and helicity variance as robust topological witnesses, we demonstrated that varying the coupling strength induces distinct topological phase transitions in both single and multi-layer configurations.
 These topological metrics successfully quantify the system's energy landscape and global dynamics, revealing a state of pure synchronization at the parameter values $Q=0$ and $V(\gamma) = 0$.
 Furthermore, we identify the observed boiling states as a novel form of non-topological chimera, characterized by their trivial topology ($V(\gamma) \neq 0$).
-This topological framework proves essential as it overcomes the limitations of classical order parameters, which fail to distinguish complex phases such as the vortex-antivortex state.
+This topological framework proves essential as it overcomes the limitations of classical order parameters, which fail to distinguish complex phases such as the vortex-antivortex state.\\

 $Acknowledgements$.
 HAC and PL thank the ICTP for hospitality.
 HAC acknowledges a FAPESP grant 2021/14335-0 for partial support.
 TN acknowledges support from the ``Reconstruction, Resilience and Recovery of Socio-Economic Networks'' RECON-NET - EP\_FAIR\_005 - PE0000013 ``FAIR'' - PNRR M4C2 Investment 1.3, financed by the European Union – NextGenerationEU.